Database Operations Guide

 USING (auth.uid() = id);

-folder provided by the template, you can see RLS creation statements in all table designs.
+folder provided by the boilerplate, you can see statements for creating RLS in all table designs.

 Good to know

-For tables that have created RLS policies like "Users can only update their own profile", administrators cannot directly update user profiles through the server-side client exported from
+For tables with RLS policies like "Users can only update their own profiles", admins cannot directly update user profiles through the server-side client exported by

 lib/supabase/server

 .
-They can only first verify the user is an administrator, then use@supabase/supabase-js
+They can only first verify admin identity, then use@supabase/supabase-js

 to bypass RLS policies and modify the database.